etamity/dashpad/README.md

             title: A registration form
 ```

-Now you check the console, will find message `'This code is loaded'` is there, and then is `'Tab Mounted'`, if you change the tab will see the output `'Tab Changed'`.
+Now check the console, will find message `'This code is loaded'` is there, and then is `'Tab Mounted'`, if change the tab will see the output `'Tab Changed'`.

 ## Yaml Spliting

-You can split your yaml file into sub component file, but you have to named the file start with `@filename.yml`, this is for recognising the file is component file, so when you update the component file, it will only re-render main entry file.
+You can split yaml file into sub component files, but have to named the file start with `@`, e.g `@filename.yml`, this is for recognising the file as a component, so when you update the component file, it will only re-render main entry file.

 e.g